Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

-In this work, we address these questions through constructing particle and loop excitations, fusion and shrinking processes, We derive the corresponding fusion and shrinking rules.
-We further demonstrate that non-Abelian shrinking channels can be selectively controlled by tuning internal degrees of freedom of loop operators.
-We show that the lattice shrinking rules are fully consistent with the fusion rules.
-Furthermore, by establishing an isomorphism between the excitations in the 3d $\mathbb{D}_4$ quantum double model and those in the (3+1)D $BF$ field theory with an $AAB$ twist with $G=(\mathbb{Z}_2)^3$~\cite{PhysRevLett.121.061601,Zhang2023fusion}, we conclude that the former is exactly the microscopic construction of the latter.
-This work thus provides the first concrete microscopic verification of the fusion–shrinking correspondence predicted by continuum field theory and its diagrammatic formulation~\cite{Huang_2025}.
-Our results establish a direct bridge between topological field theories and exactly solvable lattice models and lay a microscopic foundation for controlling extended excitations in higher-dimensional quantum matter.
-Concretely, this work is composed by the following parts.
+\textit{In this work}, we develop a microscopic construction that realizes all results derived from continuum field theories for three-dimensional non-Abelian topological orders.
+We construct ground states, characterize all excitations, derive fusion and shrinking rules, and compute particle--loop and Borromean-Rings braiding.
+Non-Abelian shrinking channels are shown to be controllable via the internal degrees of freedom of loop operators, and lattice shrinking rules are fully consistent with fusion rules, thus implementing the fusion--shrinking consistency conditions at the operator level.
+Most importantly, by establishing an explicit isomorphism between the excitations of the three-dimensional $\mathbb{D}_4$ quantum double model and those of the $(3+1)$D $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$~\cite{PhysRevLett.121.061601}, we demonstrate that the former provides a concrete microscopic realization of the latter, bridging long-distance topological field theory and exactly solvable lattice models.